 - Wedding Invitations: $100 to $5,000

 Some people prefer to hire a wedding planner to handle the details of the event.
 In this case, your cost is going up by another $1,500 to $5,000.
-And other elements not mentioned in the list (that are not necessarily vital to a wedding) could inflate costs further, including the videographer, rental car/limo, hair and makeup, bridal shower, bachelor party and wedding favors.
+And other elements not mentioned in the list (that are not necessarily vital to a wedding) could inflate costs further, including the videographer, rental car or limo, hair and makeup, bridal shower, bachelor party, and wedding favors.

-So are you a person who wants a lovely affair without having to borrow money or take out a loan to cover the cost?
+So, are you someone who wants a lovely affair without having to borrow money or take out a loan to cover the cost?
 Since the average wedding budget is in the ball park of $28,000, it’s time to learn how to budget a wedding while still putting on a classy event.

 The first step when preparing for your wedding is actually setting up a wedding budget based on the number of people you plan to invite and the money you and your partner can easily save.
 The wedding budget should list “must-haves,” along with a separate section for “would-like-to-haves” — components that can be easily eliminated if they don’t fit within your budget.